aws-observability/terraform-aws-observability-accelerator/docs/eks/gpu-monitoring.md

 ## Deployment

-This is enabled by default in the [base infrasturcture module](https://aws-observability.github.io/terraform-aws-observability-accelerator/eks/).
+This is enabled by default in the [eks-monitoring module](https://aws-observability.github.io/terraform-aws-observability-accelerator/eks/).

 ## Dashboards